SageDAO/MemeX-Solidity/README.md

 npm install --save-dev hardhat
 ```

-When interacting with contracts on testnets you'll need an Alchemy API key: (Alchemy is preferred over Infura as they have archive nodes on the free tier).
+When interacting with contracts on testnets you'll need Alchemy and Etherscan API keys for the Ethereum network and ANKR, FTMScan keys for the Fantom network.

-We store the Alchemy API key, the deployer account private key and other secrets on the `secrets.json` file:

-{
-    "alchemy_key": "<api_key>",
-    "deployer_pk": "<pk>",
-    "etherscan_key": "<etherscan_api_key (only used while testing on the rinkeby network)>",
-    "ankr_key": "<ankr_key  (used as an alternative to alchemy to interact with the Fantom network)>",
-    "account1": "<pk>",
-    "account2": "<pk>",
-    "coinmarketcap_key": "<coinmarketcap key> (used to fetch prices for gas estimation costs)"
-}
+We store all used secrets in the `.env` file.
+This file structure can be found in the `.env.sample` file:

 ## Deploy contracts

-To deploy all the contracts to the Rinkeby testnet and update their references to each other (only needs to run once):
+During tests, contracts are deployed to the Rinkeby testnet or Fantom testnet and update their references to each other (only needs to run once):

 `npx hardhat run scripts/deploy.js --network rinkeby`

+or

+`npx hardhat run scripts/deploy.js --network fantomtestnet`

 The `contracts.json` file contains the addresses of the already deployed contracts.
 If a contract address is in this file, the scripts would interact with the deployed contract, otherwhise a new contract will be deployed.